Shaikh-Aiman/Keylogging-Mechanism-Demonstration-for-Cybersecurity/README.md

 ## Project Objective:

-- To demonstrate how keylogging-style endpoint monitoring works at a technical level
+- To demonstrate how keylogging-style endpoint monitoring works at a technical level.
-- To create awareness about endpoint security risks
+- To create awareness about endpoint security risks.
-- To simulate controlled data collection in a lab environment
+- To simulate controlled data collection in a lab environment.
-- To highlight the importance of user consent, transparency, and ethical boundaries in cybersecurity
+- To highlight the importance of user consent, transparency, and ethical boundaries in cybersecurity.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/1caf6f47-5d48-4353-8759-7a29ec1a137b" alt="1" width="600">
 </p>